-On our second part of the day we will pay a visit to the city of Bethlehem and its renowned Church of Nativity.
+On our second part of the day of the 10 days journey of Israel, we will pay a visit to the city of Bethlehem and its renowned Church of Nativity.
 Please note that for this trip, your passports will be needed.

 From here we will continue to Masada, the incredible mountain fortress that King Herod the Great built two thousand years ago.
 On our way there, we will pass through the Qumran caves, the area where the intriguing, world-famous Dead Sea Scrolls had been found.